Dan and Farris Wilks: Political media

-The Wilks brothers were early investors in political commentator Ben Shapiro's media company The Daily Wire, a conservative news and opinion website in 2015.
-Additionally, the Wilks Brothers provided early stage funding to Prager University, a YouTube channel and media company started by Dennis Prager to further conservative causes to a young audience.
+Dan and Farris Wilks were early investors in political commentator Ben Shapiro's media company The Daily Wire, a conservative news and opinion website in 2015.
+Additionally, Dan and Farris Wilks provided early-stage funding to Prager University, a YouTube channel and media company started by Dennis Prager to further conservative causes to a young audience.
 They are major donors to conservative advocacy group Empower Texans.

+Advocacy groups

+Farris Wilks has donated about $3 million to WallBuilders.

+He is also a donor to "Texans United for a Conservative Majority", Empower Texans, the Heritage Foundation and Focus on the Family.